5HT/et/README.md

 ```

-The OM Systax is the following:
+The PTS Systax is the following:

 ```
    <> ::= #option